freenas/freenas-docs/userguide/system.rst

 Available NTP servers can be found at `<https://support.ntp.org/bin/view/Servers/NTPPoolServers>`__.
-For time accuracy, choose NTP servers that are geographically close to the %brand% system's physical location.
+For time accuracy, choose NTP servers that are geographically close to the physical location of the %brand% system.

-NTP servers are added by clicking
-:menuselection:`NTP Servers --> Add NTP Server`
-to open the screen shown in :numref:`Figure %s <ntp_server_fig>`.
+Click :menuselection:`NTP Servers --> Add NTP Server` to add an NTP server. :numref:`Figure %s <ntp_server_fig>` shows the screen that appears.
 :numref:`Table %s <ntp_server_conf_opts_tab>` summarizes the options
 available when adding an NTP server.
 `ntp.conf(5) <https://www.freebsd.org/cgi/man.cgi?query=ntp.conf>`__